voxie/training-modules/Module-02-04.md

 2. Create a simple PHP application **that does not use an existing framework or 3rd party libraries** and has the characteristics listed below.
 3. Note that this exercise should be kept as simple as possible. **Do not develop beyond the feature requirements below.**

-> Before you begin building this web application, take a minute to setup [Laravel Homestead](http://laravel.com/docs/master/homestead) if you haven't already.
+> Before you begin building this web application, copy over the final _docker-compose.yaml_ file you created as part of Module 3.

 #### Feature Requirements